 He joined the faculty in 2010 as an academic hospitalist in the Medical Intermediate Care Unit and on the General Medicine teaching service.

 In 2011 he took over as the Course Director for Introduction to Clinical Medicine where he teaches first year medical students the medical interview, the health history, history of healthcare and caring for special patient populations.
-He also serves as the Assistant Medical Director of the Medical Intermediate Care Unit.
+In addition he was named Medical Director of the Medical Intermediate Care Unit in 2016.

 Dr. Retener's current primary research project (in conjunction with Dr. Dittmar) is studying simulation in inter-professional training.
 They are piloting a "Rapid Response" simulation curriculum that will include medical, pharmacy and nursing students in the hope that such training can help develop effective communication skills in high stress situations, as well as educating the students about proper roles and responsibilities.